QR5.5.3 Spin Spreads

 Figure 5.12.
 Current I creates magnetism B

-Magnetism seems distinct from electricity but Maxwell’s equations describe both and experiments relate them.
+Magnetism seems distinct from electricity but Maxwell’s equations describe both, and experiments relate them.
 For example, a static charge isn’t magnetic but if it moves, a magnetic field appears around it, as shown in Figure 5.12 where passing a current I through the wire produces a magnetic field B. Wrapping a wire around a nail and passing a current through it then makes it a magnet, and that effect stops when the current does, so electricity can cause magnetism.
-The reverse is also true, as spinning a magnet with a wire around it induces a current in the wire, so electric cars are possible because magnetism and electricity connect:
+The reverse is also true, as spinning a magnet with a wire around it induces a current in the wire, so electric cars are possible because magnetism and electricity relate:

 We will see that magnetism and electricity are not independent things – that they should always be taken as one complete electromagnetic field.”
 (Feynman et al., 1977).